culturedigitalskills/2024-360-digitisation/learners/setup.md

 ### Equipment

-For 360 panorama capturing and processing you will need the following equipment:
+For spherical panorama capturing and processing you will need the following equipment:

-- **Digital specialized 360 camera**: There are different commercial cameras for 360 capture however it is preferable to use a well established brand that specialice on 360 camera for high resolution imaging.
+- **Digital specialized spherical camera**: There are different commercial cameras for spherical photo capture however it is preferable to use a well established brand that specialize on spherical camera for high resolution imaging.
 Some of the brands that offers professional products are:

   Professional (stereo and mono):
   * Insta360 [Pro](https://www.insta360.com/product/insta360-pro/), [Pro2](https://www.insta360.com/product/insta360-pro2/), [Titan](https://www.insta360.com/product/insta360-titan/)